NEW YORK (

 TheStreet) -- Every year since 1997 I've tried to do at least some of my Christmas shopping online.

-What I have found is that, in general, Amazon (AMZN) wins my business.
+(AMZN - Get Report) wins my business.
 This was more true in the past than it will be in the future, as sales taxes are gradually figured into the mix.